andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 A RichParagraph may contains inline Nodes, or can represent a single Rectangle.
 The model must not retain references to any Nodes because it may be shared between multiple RichTextAreas.
 The use of a Supplier pattern allows the model to create the nodes specific to the view where they will be presented.

 The embedded Nodes and Rectangles also can be Controls and handle user input.
-Doing so requires addition of properties to the model, which are to be bidirectionally bounds with the corresponding properties in the Controls.
-This way a change in one view gets propagated to other controls that show the same model.
+Doing so might require addition of properties to the model, bidirectionally bound with the corresponding properties in the embedded Controls.
+This way a change in one view gets propagated to other views connected to the same model.

-The model must also provide [export/import](#export-and-import) of properties values.
+The model must also provide [export/import](#export-and-import) of these properties values in order to preserve the user input.

 The following example provides an example using a single TextField, which looks like this: